RevHarryPowell/STALKER2-Quick-Slot-Remapper/README.md

 # STALKER2-Quick-Slot-Remapper
-AutoHotKey Script to Remap Quick Access Slots to F1,F2,F3,F4
+Lightweight AutoHotKey script to remap Quick Access Slots to F1,F2,F3,F4 in STALKER 2

 ## How to use it